matn7/Google-Platform-Notes/systemdesign/BBG.md

 * Redundant Content: Use hashes/checksums to detect duplicate pages.
 * Spider Traps: Limit URL length, monitor website behavior.
 * Data Noise: Filter out advertisements, spam, etc.

+**6. What is a web crawler?**
+* A program (robot/spider) that systematically browses the web, discovering and indexing content.
+* Used by search engines, web archiving, data mining, and web monitoring.

+**7. What are the 3 basic steps of a web crawler?**
+* Download web pages from a set of URLs.
+* Extract URLs from those pages.
+* Add new URLs to the download list and repeat.

+**8. Why is scalability important for a web crawler?**
+* The web is vast (billions of pages).
+* Crawlers must be efficient and use parallelization to handle the load.

+**9. What does robustness mean in the context of web crawlers?**
+* Handling bad HTML, unresponsive servers, crashes, and malicious links gracefully without failing.

+**10. Why should a web crawler be "polite"?**
+* Avoid making too many requests to a single website in a short time to prevent overwhelming the server (avoid being seen as a DOS attack).

+**11. What is extensibility in web crawler design?**
+* The system should be flexible to support new content types (e.g., images, PDFs) with minimal changes.

+**12. What are seed URLs?**
+* The starting point URLs for the crawling process.
+* Choosing good seeds is important for broad coverage.

+**13. What is the URL Frontier?**
+* A data structure that stores URLs to be downloaded.
+* It manages politeness, prioritization, and freshness.

+**14. What is the role of the HTML Downloader?**
+* Downloads web pages from the internet, given URLs from the URL Frontier.

+**15. Why is a DNS Resolver needed?**
+* Translates URLs (domain names) into IP addresses, which are necessary to connect to web servers.

+**16. What does the Content Parser do?**
+* Parses and validates downloaded HTML pages to ensure they are well-formed and don't cause issues.

+**17. What is the purpose of the "Content Seen?" component?**
+* Detects duplicate content to avoid storing the same information multiple times, saving storage space and processing time.

+**18. What is the URL Extractor responsible for?**
+* Parses HTML pages and extracts all the links (URLs) found within them.

+**19. What is the URL Filter's job?**
+* Excludes certain content types, file extensions, error links, and URLs from blacklisted sites.

+**20. What is the "URL Seen?" component used for?**
+* Keeps track of URLs that have already been visited or are in the Frontier to avoid processing the same URL multiple times.

+**21. Which search algorithm (DFS or BFS) is generally preferred for web crawling and why?**
+* BFS (Breadth-First Search) is preferred because DFS can go too deep and get stuck.

+**22. What is robots.txt and why is it important?**
+* A file that tells crawlers which parts of a website they are allowed to access.
+* Crawlers should respect these rules.

+**23. How can politeness be implemented in a web crawler?**
+* By using a queue router and mapping table to ensure that each queue only contains URLs from the same host, and worker threads download one page at a time from the same host with a delay.

+**24. How can URLs be prioritized in a web crawler?**
+* Based on usefulness, measured by PageRank, website traffic, update frequency, etc.

+**25. How can duplicate content be detected efficiently?**
+* By comparing hash values of web pages instead of comparing the content character by character.

+**26. What is "freshness" in the context of web crawling, and why is it important?**
+* Keeping the crawled data up-to-date by periodically re-crawling pages, especially important ones, based on their update history.

+**27. What are spider traps, and how can they be avoided?**
+* Web pages that cause crawlers to enter infinite loops.
+* Can be avoided by setting a maximum URL length and manually excluding problematic websites.

+**28. What is distributed crawling, and why is it used?**
+* Distributing the crawl workload across multiple servers, each with multiple threads, to achieve high performance and scalability.

+**29. What is "data noise" in web crawling?**
+* Contents with little or no value, such as advertisements, code snippets, and spam URLs, which should be excluded.

+***

 ## 11 - Design A Notification System.